 The industry's only expandable USB duplicator, available from CDROM2GO.

-A special file or program that runs automatically when a CD, DVD, or USB disk is inserted into a computer.
+A special file or program that runs automatically when a CD, DVD, or USB is inserted into a computer.
+Learn more about our Auto-Launch services here.

 A unique picture icon that is displayed in place of the standard "disk drive icon" in a computer.

-A custom printed insert sheet that wraps on the outside of a case inserted between the clear vinyl sleeve and a case.
+A custom printed insert sheet that wraps on the outside of a case; it is inserted between the clear vinyl sleeve and the case itself.

 A high priority duplication job for USB drives with a turn time of 24 to 48 hours.
 Available on select drive models only.